denten-books/plain-text/0-chapter.md

 Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-Complex computational systems cannot give rise to values any more than financial markets can.
+Complex computational systems do not give rise to values any more than financial markets do.
 I find the argument to the contrary both pervasive and deeply reactionary.
-Among the many available visions of human--computer interaction, we must chose one that confirms to a reasoned ethos, whatever the reader's politics.
-Computational hermeneutics encourages "users" to become active readers, thinkers, tinkerers, and makers of technology.
+Among the many available visions of human--computer interaction, we must chose one that confirms to a reasoned ethos, emanating from the human side of the question, whatever the reader's politics.
+Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
-In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry.
+I further encourage those who may have considered themselves mere "users" to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and device.

-Even if you are not reading these words through a screen, my message has reached you through a long chain of symbolic transformations: from the mechanical action of the keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal displays.
-Parts of the transmitted message not apparent on the page were used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
+Even if you are not reading these words on or through a screen, my message has reached you through a long chain of symbolic transformations: from the mechanical action of the keyboard (on which I am now typing), to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal display rendering the text.
+In the process of production, it is certain that my words were mixed with control codes, affecting the configuration of electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
+I could say that I bear no responsibility for extending the reach of governance so close to the reader.
+But that would be factually incorrect.
+The choice of my writing implements and my channels of communication affect deeply the contexts of interpretation.
+In aggregate, such choices define the ecosystem of knowledge.
 Close reading limited to the parsing of visible content risks missing the concealed machinations of naked circuit control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
 For now I ask only, Who controls the machine?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 Much is at stake in the material affordances of the literary artifact.
-The political struggle for meaning-making, that is, the very opportunity to engage in the act of interpretation, begins with the text as a material object.
+The political struggle for meaning-making, that is, the very opportunity to engage in the act of interpretation, begins with text as a material object.
 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
-Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014, @bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under the conditions that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
+Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014, @bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under cicumstances that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
 Such practices engage in the proactive preservation of the literary sphere.
-Shadow libraries and informal book exchange networks create reading publics who own the means of textual dissemination.
-Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, and archive.
+Shadow libraries and informal book exchange networks create reading publics who own the means of textual production and dissemination.
+Under duress, readers build homemade knowledge
+infrastructures: they duplicate, distribute, and archive.
 In the economies that reached later stages of capitalism, such infrastructures are commodified.
 Consequently, they disappear from view.
 For many readers, the technologies that support reading, writing, and interpretation have passed from tools to fetish.
-No longer comprehensible by the way of the pen or the printing press they are imbued with magical powers.
+We have tender feelings for them and cradle them in our laps.
+No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers and thus exist in the state of profound alienation from the conditions closet to our mental activity.

-capable of, we are all operating under the conditions of profound alienation.

-The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
-The words may look the same, but the underlying material affordances of the medium differ in significant detail.
+The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
+The words may look the same, but the underlying affordances of the medium differ in significant detail.
 As an example, consider a news report that alters important details based on the reader's location.
 Imagine an e-book reader device that highlights popular passages of a novel in real time, shortening the less